-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment that specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act, or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8, may determine.
+The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment that specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act, or until the registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8 may determine.

 The information in this joint proxy statement/prospectus is not complete and may be changed.
 MIM Corporation may not sell these securities until the registration statement filed with the Securities and Exchange Commission, of which this joint proxy statement/prospectus is a part, is declared effective.
-This joint proxy statement/prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.
+This joint proxy statement/prospectus is not an offer to sell these securities nor the solicitation of any offer to buy these securities in any state where the offer or sale is not permitted.

-Subject to Completion, dated January 12, 2005
+Subject to Completion, dated November 1, 2004

+[MIM Logo]

-[MIM Logo] [Chronimed Logo]
+[Chronimed Logo]

-MERGER PROPOSED - YOUR VOTE IS VERY IMPORTANT
+MERGER PROPOSED-YOUR VOTE IS VERY IMPORTANT

-We are pleased to inform you that the boards of directors of MIM Corporation and Chronimed Inc. have each approved a strategic merger combining MIM and Chronimed.
-Upon consummation of the merger, Chronimed will become a wholly owned subsidiary of MIM, MIM will change its name to BioScrip, Inc. and MIM's stock will be quoted on the Nasdaq National Market under the symbol "BIOS."
-In the merger, Chronimed stockholders will receive 1.12 shares of MIM common stock for each share of Chronimed common stock.
-Following the completion of the merger, MIM stockholders will own approximately 60% of the combined company and former Chronimed stockholders will own approximately 40%.
+We are pleased to inform you that the boards of directors of MIM Corporation and Chronimed Inc. have each unanimously approved a strategic merger combining MIM and Chronimed.
+Upon consummation of the merger, Chronimed will become a wholly owned subsidiary of MIM, MIM will change its name to BioScrip, Inc. and MIM's stock will be quoted on the Nasdaq National Market under the symbol "BIOS".
+In the merger, Chronimed stockholders will receive 1.025 shares of MIM common stock for each share of Chronimed common stock.
+Following the completion of the merger, MIM stockholders will own approximately 63% of the combined company and former Chronimed stockholders will own approximately 37%.

 Special meetings of MIM's and Chronimed's stockholders have been scheduled to approve the transactions contemplated by the merger agreement.
-The MIM board of directors recommends that the MIM stockholders vote "FOR" the proposals to approve the issuance of shares of MIM common stock in the merger, to adopt the amended and restated certificate of incorporation and to approve the amendment to the MIM 2001 Incentive Stock Plan.
-The Chronimed board of directors recommends that the Chronimed stockholders vote "FOR" the proposal to approve and adopt the merger agreement and approve the merger.
+The MIM board of directors unanimously recommends that the MIM stockholders vote "FOR" the proposals to approve the issuance of shares of MIM common stock in the merger, to adopt the amended and restated certificate of incorporation and to approve the amendment to the MIM 2001 Incentive Stock Plan.
+The Chronimed board of directors unanimously recommends that the Chronimed stockholders vote "FOR" the proposal to approve and adopt the merger agreement and approve the merger.

-For a discussion of the risks relating to the merger, see the section entitled "Risk Factors" beginning on page 13.
+For a discussion of the risks relating to the merger, see the section entitled "Risk Factors" beginning on page 15.

-On , 2005, the last sale price of MIM common stock as quoted on the Nasdaq National Market was \$ per share, and the last sale price of Chronimed common stock as quoted on the Nasdaq National Market was \$ per share.
+, 2004, the last sale price of MIM common stock as quoted on the Nasdaq National Market was \$ per share, and the last sale price of Chronimed common stock as quoted on the Nasdaq National Market was \$ per share.